BlockchainCommons/Gordian/Envelope/Expressions.md

 # Envelope Expressions

+## Overview

 Envelope Expressions are a method for encoding machine-evaluatable expressions using ``Envelope``.

-## Overview

-This is an early draft specification.

-We provide a method for encoding machine-evaluatable expressions using `Envelope`.
+Gordian Envelope provides a cryptographically strong foundation on which to build requests and responses for distributed function calls.

 Evaluating expressions produces results that can substitute in-place for the original unevaluated expression, although the replacement may have a different digest.

 Ideally the method of encoding expressions would have the following traits: